-Fact sheets will be produced to share some of the findings from the literature review.
-During this period of my life, I felt
+Fact Sheets will be produced to share some of the findings from the Literature Review. of my life, I felt

 isolated from other people.

-I felt neglected by the medical profession.
+I felt neglected by the

+medical profession.

 I felt judged by society.

-I felt unsupported as a parent.
-I felt discriminated against based on my experiences and the resulting health issues."
+I felt unsupported as a

+parent.
+I felt discriminated

+against based on my

+experiences and the

+resulting health issues."

-Jo
+- Jo

 For me the hardest battle is not against stigma or discrimination by others though it exists in abundance, it's the internal battle of self-worth.
-Isolation makes this battle virtually unwinnable." - Sandra
+Isolation makes this battle virtually unwinnable."

+- Sandra